Skip to content

 Most students who are successful in the leadership scholarship application process are those who are beyond the “idea” stage and have begun planning or implementing their ideas.
 Planning may include activities such as making contact with involved persons, scheduling and organizing meetings, recruiting volunteers or participants, writing a mission statement, or getting elected to office.
 The scholarship committee members need to be able to imagine you in action.

-Below are some questions to think about as you develop your application essay.
-Use these and other questions you identify about your own learning and leadership goals to help you develop an integrated statement.
-Essays that are merely a list of separate answers to these questions will not be competitive.
+Below are some questions to think about as you develop your application materials.
+Use these and other questions you identify about your own learning and leadership goals to help you focus your writing and respond to the application prompts.
+Rather than trying to separately answer each of these questions, use them to craft a coherent narrative that will allow your reviewers to get to know you and your project.

 Leadership